-Plan Assets at

-Plan Assets December 31,
+PLAN ASSETS PLAN ASSETS AT DECEMBER 31,

 Asset Category 2003 2002

-Equity securities 61.73%

-Fixed income securities 29.14%

-CPS stock 9.07% 5.27%
+Equity securities.
+Fixed income securities.
+CPS stock.
+Cash.
+61.73% 29.14% 9.07% 0.06% 5.27% 94.73%

-Cash 0.06% 94.73%

-Total 100.00% 100.00%
+Total 100.00% ====== 100.00%

 The Company's investment policies and strategies for the pension benefits plan utilize a target allocation of 70% equity securities and 30% fixed income securities.
 The Company's investment goals are to maximize returns subject to specific risk management policies.
 The Company addresses risk management and diversification by the use of a professional investment advisor and several sub-advisors which invest in domestic and international equity securities and domestic fixed income securities.
 Each sub-advisor focuses its investments within a specific sector of the equity or fixed income market.
 For the sub-advisors focused on the equity markets, the sectors are differentiated by the market capitalization and the relative valuation of the underlying issuer.
-For the sub-advisors focused on the fixed income investment.
+For the sub-advisors focused on the fixed income markets, the sectors are differentiated by the credit quality and the maturity of the underlying fixed income investment.
 The investments made by the sub-advisors are readily marketable and can be sold to fund benefit payment obligations as they become payable.